kibblator/renpho-data-extractor/README.md

 Renpho scale weight/health data extractor

 ## Description
+I've talked about making the application in my blog post [here](https://medium.com/@dpgregson/taking-back-my-own-data-e195a8d5726b)

 This app was created as a means of allowing me to take a cropped picture of the data section of a renpho health screen and submit it to a telegram bot and have it eventually wind up in InfluxDB/Grafana.
 It also allows the user to make some simple corrections by entering some additional data if needed into the chat window and utilising y/n to confirm whether they wish to submit their data.

 Example: